 Vermont’s long been heralded for its quality of, and access, to healthcare, which is made possible, in part, by the work of healthcare administrators, who enjoy strong salaries and job growth in the coming years.

 Healthcare administrators in Vermont are valued for ensuring that the state’s healthcare system functions effectively and efficiently, and their salaries reflect their importance.
-These administrators of healthcare earn a median salary of $103,030 in Vermont – that’s about $3,000 more than the national average.
-And future job projections show a steady, 15.5% increase in the number of healthcare administrators between 2016 and 2026.
+These administrators of healthcare earn a median salary of $96,680 in Vermont, and when you approach the 90th percentile of earners that number shoots up to $172,390.
+Future job projections are also rosy, showing a steady 11.6% increase in the number of healthcare administrators between 2018 and 2028.

 Factors Influencing the Demand for Vermont Healthcare Administrators